Sudden Unexpected Death in Epilepsy (SUDEP) is when a person with epilepsy dies suddenly and prematurely and no reason

 There are a number of devices and monitors for night-time seizure monitoring now available for use in the home.
-They are designed to recognise a seizure or changed breathing patterns or heart rate.
+They are designed to recognise a seizure or changes in breathing patterns or heart rate.
 There are various types of devices and most are for detection of convulsive (tonic clonic) seizures.
-If a seizure happens they trigger an alarm so that help – either a family, friend or emergency services – can be notified.
-There is no guarantee that these are 100% effective.
+If a seizure happens, an alarm is triggered so that either a family member, friend or emergency services can be notified.

-Monitors and alarms don’t guarantee safety or detection of all seizures, but they can provide peace of mind for some people.
+Monitors, alarms and safety products don’t guarantee safety or detection of all seizures, but they can provide peace of mind for some people.